Take part in the winter holiday with this collection of Christmas-themed crafts, lesson plans, and teaching ideas.

 - Come prepared.
 Research basic information about the holiday or time period before the interview.
 After all, this is your chance to hear about someone's personal experiences, so don't ask questions you can find in book!

 - Listen carefully.
-Even if you use a tape recorder, write down the most important facts.
+Even if you record the interview, write down the most important facts.

 - Say thank you!
 Always follow up with a thank-you note.
 And it's nice to share your interview with the person too.